Breech Position and Breech BirthSkip to the navigation

 How is breech position treated?

-Sometimes it is possible for a doctor to turn a baby from a breech position to a head-down position by using a procedure called an external cephalic version.
+Sometimes a doctor can turn a baby from a breech position to a head-down position by using a procedure called an external cephalic version.
+(If you are using a midwife and your baby is in breech position, your midwife will refer you to a doctor for this procedure.)
 If the baby can be turned head-down before labor starts, you may be able to have a vaginal birth.

 You also can ask your doctor if you can try certain positions at home that may help turn your baby.
-There is no research to prove that this works, but it’s not harmful.
+This is called postural management.
+There is no research to prove that this works, but it's not harmful.
 It may work for you.

-It’s normal to feel disappointed and worried about a breech pregnancy, especially if the doctor has tried to turn the baby without success.
-But most breech babies are healthy and do not have problems after birth.
-Talk to your doctor if you're concerned about your baby’s health.
+It's normal to feel disappointed and worried about a breech pregnancy, especially if the doctor has tried to turn the baby without success.
+But most breech babies are healthy and don't have problems after birth.
+Talk to your doctor if you're concerned about your baby's health.

 How is a breech baby delivered safely?